Royal Rumble 2026 recap

 Convention Going 301 – Post Con Blues

 You’ve been looking forward to attending your first (or even your 50th) convention for awhile, but time seems to drag on until the day arrives and you’re with your people.
 Then, because you were having so much fun, it seems like the event is over as soon as it started, and suddenly you’re back in the grind of everyday life.
 In any case, enter the dreaded Post-Con Blues; the feeling of longing for the chaos of the con, surrounded by like-minded people.
-You want to go back to that amazing weekend spent with friends, but you’re back to boring real life and your very real responsibilities (adulting…0/10, do not recommend).
+You want to go back to that amazing weekend spent with friends, but you’re back to boring real life and your very real responsibilities (adulting…0/10, do not fucking recommend).
 Perhaps you wake up in the middle of the night in a panic wondering if your cosplay is ready for the next gathering, only to realize there is no gathering and now you’ve scared your dog.
 Maybe you’re rushing around to get to that next panel or visit the Exhibit Hall, when in reality, you’re just at Costco and now people are looking at you funny and are perhaps concerned about you.

 Credit: ThinkNu on Facebook

 Whether it’s your first con or your hundredth, the post con blues can hit hard.
-So how do you combat this feeling during that long wait until next year?
-Here are a few tips to help make the downtime less painful:
+So, how can you combat this feeling during that long wait until next year?

 • Stay in Touch with Friends: Thanks to social media, it’s easier than ever to keep up with convention pals.
 Swap contact info with that new friend before the con ends and relive those memories and strengthen those bonds, even if you’re miles apart.